ai4pm/ROI/README.md

 # Overview

-This is the software script for implementing the ROI method published in XXX, as well as reproducing the results described in the manuscript.
+This is the software script for implementing the ROI method published in PLOS Digital Health, as well as reproducing the results described in the paper.
 This software contains four major components:

 - The data preprocessing interface for TCGA dataset.
 - The performance of time to event prediction from four different models: CPH, CPH\_ROI, CPH\_DL, and CPH\_DL\_ROI.